jatupan1989/boomjum1989/How-to-use-HTTP-Switchboard:-Two-opposing-views.md

 - Cookies set to "Keep local data only until I quit my browser"
 - Plugins set to "Click to play"
+- See further privacy enhancing settings in the *Settings* page.

 ## The allow-all/block-exceptionally approach